Main Points for Changing Your Resume

 Yes, but don't use that section just to dump common words.
 Think of your Skills section as a quick index for the recruiter.
 Instead of listing "Leadership" and "Communication," use that space for technical software or special training.
 Let the "Work History" part do the hard work by giving the stories and results that prove those personal skills are real.

-You don't need to be a boss to solve issues.
-Think about a time you made a process faster, fixed a mistake that kept happening, or helped a customer who was upset.
-Instead of saying you are a "Problem Solver," write something like: "I noticed a slowdown in how we set up our work schedule and created a new calendar system that saved the team 4 hours every week."
-This lets the hiring manager picture you actually fixing things.
+You don't need a management title to prove you solve problems.
+Think about a time you made a process faster, fixed a recurring mistake, or helped a frustrated customer.
+Instead of claiming "Problem Solver," write: "Identified a scheduling bottleneck and built a shared calendar system that saved the team 4 hours every week."
+The hiring manager pictures you fixing things, not just claiming to.

-Will a computer system (ATS) skip my resume if I don't use the exact buzzwords?
+Will ATS reject my resume if I don't use soft skill buzzwords?

-Today's job scanning software is smarter than it used to be.
-While keywords are good, just repeating common words like "Team Player" usually doesn't help you rank higher.
-These systems—and the recruiters who use them—are looking for the story behind the word.
-Proving a skill through a specific achievement is much better for getting noticed than just repeating the same common words as everyone else.
+Today's applicant tracking systems are smarter than older versions.
+Repeating common words like "Team Player" rarely improves your ranking.
+These systems — and the recruiters who use them — look for the story behind the word.
+Proving a soft skill through a specific achievement gets you noticed far more reliably than repeating the same common words as everyone else.

 From Trying to Trick the System to Being Truly Valuable

 Getting a job now isn't about finding loopholes in the computer program; it’s about proving to a real person that you are a good fit.
 The old way of using a List of Fancy Words only creates a "Doubt Gap" between you and the hiring manager.
-By shifting your focus from saying* what you are to *showing what you have done, you stop being a generic candidate and become a valuable professional.
+When you shift from claiming what you are to showing what you have actually done, you stop being a generic candidate and become a valuable professional.
 When you provide real proof instead of empty words, you make it easy for recruiters to see exactly why you fit the job.

 Start Using Cruit